ranczlab/Galloni.etal.2020/README.md

 # Data and models of length-dependent Ca<sup>2+</sup> electrogenesis in layer 5 pyramidal neurons

-The files in these repository reproduce figures from "Apical length governs computational diversity of layer 5 pyramidal neurons" (Galloni et al., 2020) available as a [preprint](https://www.biorxiv.org/content/10.1101/754499v2) and submitted for publication.
+This repository reproduces figures from "Apical length governs computational diversity of layer 5 pyramidal neurons" (Galloni et al., 2020) available as a [preprint](https://www.biorxiv.org/content/10.1101/754499v2) and submitted for publication.

 ### Prerequisites

-Figures from physiological experiments were written in MATLAB R2018a and should be compatible with later versions.
+Figures from physiological experiments were originally generated in MATLAB R2018a and should be compatible with later versions.

-Modelling experiments were authored in Python 3.6 and make use of the NEURON simulation environment (7.7.1, http://neuron.yale.edu).
+Modelling experiments were originally written in Python 3.6 and make use of the SciPy library (http://scipy.org) and the NEURON simulation environment (7.7.1, http://neuron.yale.edu).

 ### File structure